davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 ### Panel Visual Style

 - Every panel renders its content on a **pale pastel cyan background** so the information blocks feel lightweight while staying consistent across panel types.
-- The `PanelContainer` that wraps each panel uses a **lilac background** and stretches to fill (but not exceed) the height allotted by the concertina shell, relying on scrollbars for overflow.
+- The `ScrollableViewPort` that wraps each panel uses a **paper/white background**, stretches to fill (but not exceed) the slot allotted by the concertina shell, and automatically provides scrollbars whenever its single child overflows.
+- The Concertina shell itself now sits on the same **paper background with no decorative border**, letting the draggable divider and panel padding define the structure.

 ---